 4. Add STEM and Computer Science to Any Class

 Instead of relegating STEM and computer science topics to specialized classes, encourage students to explore them in any class.
 When assigning projects, leave room for students to be creative with the final delivery, encourage them to add moving parts or lights to their projects, create a program that tells a story, or design and 3D print replicas of old maps or tools.
 A simple search online will turn up any number of fun project ideas that allow STEM and computer science to be added to any class.
-If you ever need somewhere to start your search, don’t forget about InventorSpace, our online idea-sharing platform.

 What are your best tips for encouraging girls to pursue computer science and STEM-related degrees?
 Please share in the comments below!